theaholtlund/instagram-analysis/README.md

 ### Overview

 This project contains scripts to analyse various metrics for Instagram, based on files received when a user requests their data from the platform.
-Files are named according to functionality.
-Results are saved to a report for easy access and interpretation.
+Files are named according to functionality, and results are saved to a report for easy access.

 ### Requesting Data